cara06/My-Twitter-Bot/README.md

 5.Now,you can run  mytwitterbot_status.py file to run bot which will tweet The Zen of Python texts by using this command :

  $ python mytwitterbot_status.py

 6.You can also use any file instead of quotes.txt .
 To do that,you need to open mytwitterbot_status.py file and edit this line my_file=open('quotes.txt','r') and enter your desired filename instead of 'sample.txt' .

-7.Enjoy the service of Twitter Bot which tweets texts of a file .You can also alter sleep time in script as you wish.
+7.Enjoy the service of Twitter Bot which tweets texts of a file.
+You can also alter sleep time in script as you wish.